geo6/batch-geocoder/README.md

 You can upload your file and the application will process it to add a location (longitude, latitude) to each address.
 The application will try to find a location using several providers, you can define the list of providers used in your configuration file (see [documentation](https://github.com/geo6/batch-geocoder#providers)).

-This application is developed for **Belgian addresses**, it will work with any set of addresses depending on the providers you use but the validation process (right after the upload process) will check if the postal code and locality is valid for each address
-(see `scripts/create-validation-bpost.sql`).

 ---

 ## Install